Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Get address book working
 - [ ] Get order history working
 - [ ] Get Image upload working
+- [ ] Redo Discounts to allow for members to receive discounts without code
 - [ ] Add size chart and return policy in products page
 - [ ] Go back to exact shop settings and scroll to exact product on product page
 - [ ] Add a close button to product page